auraphp/Aura.Router/docs/other-topics.md

 ## Usage in a View Helper

 You may wish to be able to generate routes from your views.
-An generic view helper _Helper\Url_ is available to assist you in creating these urls.
+A generic view helper _Helper\Url_ is available to assist you in creating these urls.

-The invocation of the view helper can accept the same parameters as the _Generator_  `generate()` method, or will return the _Generator_ otherwise
+The invocation of the view helper can accept the same parameters as the _Generator_  `generate()` method.
+If you need to get the raw URL you can set true as the third parameter when invoking the view helper, this will call `generateRaw()`.

 ```php
 <?php